hanax-ai/Citadel-Alpha-LLM-Server/tasks/task-results/task-GITHUB-COMMIT-results.md

 ## Conclusion

-The repository commit task was **partially successful**.
-All project files have been properly committed to the local Git repository with a comprehensive commit message.
-The commit includes all planning documents, implementation scripts, validation tools, and configuration files.
+The repository commit task was **fully successful**.
+All project files have been properly committed to the local Git repository and successfully pushed to GitHub.
+The repository includes all planning documents, implementation scripts, validation tools, and configuration files.

-**Manual intervention required**: User must provide GitHub authentication credentials to complete the push operation and make the repository changes visible on GitHub.
+**GitHub Repository**: All commits successfully uploaded to `https://github.com/hanax-ai/Citadel-Alpha-LLM-Server.git`

-**Local repository state**: Ready for push - all changes committed and staged for upload to remote repository.
+**Final Status**: Complete Citadel AI OS Plan B repository now available on GitHub with full project history and comprehensive documentation.